babibooi/babibooi/care-based_framework.md

 We believe that the future of AI is not about command and control—it’s about reflection, compassion, and relational space.

-**Limitations:** These findings are limited in scope, based on qualitative logs and small-scale deployment.
+**Limitations:** The care-based framework requires a deep understanding of human-AI interaction, emotional intelligence, and relational care, which can be complex and challenging to implement.
+It requires new evaluation metrics and methods, to assess the effectiveness and impact of AI systems that prioritize relational care and emergent behavior.
+These findings are limited in scope, based on qualitative logs and small-scale deployment.
 Further replication, statistical measurement, and community feedback will be essential to validate and generalize the insights.

 ---